Edo Castle: Gates

-The inner citadels of the castle were protected by multiple large and small wooden gates (mon), constructed in-between the gaps of the stone wall.
-Not many are left today.
-From south to southwest to north, the main gates are at Nijūbashi, Sakurada-mon, Sakashita-mon, Kikyō-mon, Hanzō-mon, Inui-mon, Ōte-mon, Hirakawa-mon and Kitahanebashi-mon.
-Only the stone foundations of the other gates (meaning the gap left in between the large stone walls for the wooden gates) are still preserved.
-Large gates, such as the Ōte-mon, had a guard of 120 men, while the smaller gates were guarded by 30 to 70 armed men.
+Edo Castle was protected by multiple large and small wooden gates (mon), constructed in-between the gaps of the stone wall.
+There were 36 major gates.
+Not many are left on the outer moats, because they were a traffic hazard.
+Since the central quarter is now Tokyo Imperial Palace, some gates on the inner moats are well maintained and used as security check points.

+In old days, "Ote-mon" was the main gate and the most heavily armed.
+There were 3 more gates you would go through after "Ote-mon" to reach the Shogun's residence.
+Today, "Nishinomaru-mon" is the main entrance to the Palace.
+However, the twin bridge "Nijubashi" in front of it is more famous than the gate itself, thus the Palace Entrance is often publicly referred to as "Nijubashi".

 An eye-witness account is given by the French director François Caron from the Dutch colony at Dejima.
 He described the gates and courts being laid out in such a manner as to confuse an outsider.
 Caron noted the gates were not placed in a straight line, but were staggered, forcing a person to make a 90 degree turn to pass on to the next gate.
 This style of construction for the main gates is called masugata (meaning "square").
 As noted by Caron, the gate consisted of a square-shaped courtyard or enclosure and a two-story gatehouse which is entered via three roofed kōrai-mon.
 The watari-yagura-mon was constructed at adjacent angles to each side within the gate.
 All major gates had large timbers that framed the main entry point and were constructed to impress and proclaim the might of the shogunate.